dkudishin/telegram-fx-informer/README.md

 * Telegram Bot API usage
 * Calling REST endpoints with Spring's RestTemplate
 * Parsing JSON objects and extracting data
-* Persisting the data via Spring's JPA Repositories (purely to demontrate another option on top of the previous two already used in "simpletasklist")
+* Persisting the data via Spring's JPA Repositories (purely to demonstrate another option on top of the previous two already used in "simpletasklist")
+* Using one-to-many relationships